Medications have the potential to harm senior health

 The Beers List helps doctors be aware of potential side effects so they can use greater caution when prescribing drugs to older patients.

 Check your older adult’s medications to see if anything they’re taking is on the Beers List.
-DO NOT make any changes if you see that your older adult is taking something on the list – that’s very dangerous.
+But DON’T make any changes if you see that your older adult is taking something on the list – that’s very dangerous and there could be a good reason the doctor chose that specific medication.

-Contact the doctor to discuss the pros and cons of the medication, if the dose should be lowered, and if there are potential side effects or interactions that you should watch for.
+What is recommended is contacting their doctor to discuss the pros and cons of the medication, if the dose is appropriate, and if there are potential side effects or interactions that you should watch for.

-Another helpful list covers 10 medications that seniors should avoid or use with caution.
-Find out more about it here.
+Another helpful list from the American Geriatrics Society covers 10 medications that seniors should avoid or use with caution – see it here.

-You could also check with the pharmacist to get help spotting potential issues with your older adult’s medications.
+A pharmacist can also help spot potential risks with your older adult’s medications.

 3. Check for drug interactions